guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-3-2-typo-chatbot-bahasa-Indonesia.md

 title: Menangani Salah Ketik di Chatbot Bahasa Indonesia
 date: 2018-3-2
 ---
-That the typo simply called as misspelling.
+Typo simply called as misspelling.

 While that the chatbot is combining messaging and AI.